flox/floxdocs/docs/index.md

 When you activate the environment you can see that `flox [my_project]` is prepended to your prompt so that you can see that you're inside the environment.
-If you have more than one environment activate (you can stack them!) this prompt will show a list of the active environments.
+If you have more than one environment activated (you can stack them!) this prompt will show a list of the active environments.
 Whether to show this prompt is configurable, see [`flox config`][config] for details.
+Note that in some cases the prompt modification may get overwritten by customizations made to your shell prompt, but in general a custom shell prompt will still show the Flox portion of the prompt.

 At this point your environment is ready to use, but there's more to Flox environments than just installing packages.